jake-knerr/chess/README.md

 #### An "composite component" — or simply "composite" — inherits the styling of the component being extended, the super component.

+Composites can add new rules or override existing super component rules.

 - **Define a composite's defining rule by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the component being extended.**
-- **Create new style rules — rules that don't override styling in the super component — like a typical component.**
+- **New style rules — rules that don't match the same content as rules already defined by the super component — like a typical component.**
 - **When overriding super component styling, combine the composite's defining rule with the rule being overridden.**
 - **Apply the defining rules for the composite and the super component together to document content.
 Write the composite class before the super component class.**